By Brierley Wright, M.S., R.D. , February 1, 2011 - 11:49am

 Must-Read: Fish and Shellfish: 6 of the Healthiest to Eat, 6 to Avoid

 10. Seek out packaged foods with less salt.
 It’s recommended that most Americans consume less than 2,300 milligrams of sodium each day (sounds like a lot, but it’s actually the amount of sodium in just 1 teaspoon of table salt).
 Adults 51 years and over and those of any age who are African American or have hypertension, diabetes or chronic kidney disease should limit their sodium even more to just 1,500 milligrams daily.
 Yet, on average, Americans currently consume 3,400 milligrams—most of it hidden in processed foods.
 When buying soups and other canned goods, look for those labeled “no salt added” or “low sodium ” (means no more than 140 mg per 100 grams, or about 336 mg per cup).
 “Reduced sodium” is often a good choice, too, but it means only that the product contains at least 25 percent less than its original version (of that brand); compare the nutrition labels of different brands to find the ones with the least sodium.

 Check It Out: More Easy Ways to Cut Sodium

 Related Links from EatingWell:

-TAGS: Brierley Wright , Health Blog , Breakfast , Dessert , Diet , Dinner , Fitness , Food & health news , Good choices , Lunch , Nutrition , Weight loss , Wellness
+TAGS: Brierley Wright, M.S., R.D. , Health Blog , Breakfast , Dessert , Diet , Dinner , Fitness , Food & health news , Good choices , Lunch , Nutrition , Weight loss , Wellness